gogorya/MyStatus/README.md

 - `lib/`: Contains the API endpoints and utility functions
 - backend: Contains the backend services, controllers, and routes
 - `models/`: Contains the Mongoose models
-- `jobs/`: Contains the job scheduling logic using Agenda
+- `jobs/`: Contains the jobs and scheduling logic using Agenda
-- `services/`: Contains business logic and functions that handle data processing.
+- `services/`: Contains business logic and functions that handle data processing

 ## Scripts